-The Permittee must include a summary of monitoring results in the Annual Pretreatment Report.
+The Permittee must submit data from each sampling event electronically on quarterly and annual DMRs through the WQWebDMR system, as outlined in Special Condition S3.A.
+The Permittee must also include a summary of monitoring results in the Annual Pretreatment Report.